 - Get from Villa O’Higgins town to the lakeshore by bus

 - Cross another lake by boat (or walk 12 km along the shore)

 - Hitchhike or bus ride to El Chalten

-Crossing from Villa O’Higgins to El Chalten is only possible October to April and boat schedule is weather dependent.
+Crossing from Villa O’Higgins to El Chalten is only possible from October to April and the boat schedule is weather dependent.
 There are 2 boat operators who can take you across the lake: Las Ruedas and Robinson Crusoe.
 They usually operate 3 to 4 times a week (and only once a week in October and April).

 We asked both but only Robinson Crusoe had spaces available for us.
 The departure was scheduled in two days so we gladly enjoyed the quiet time in Villa O’Higgins.